SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/README.md

 > **Important** - Find more details in the [Service Broker](./components/ServiceBrokers.md) Reamde document!

-Service brokers manage instances of services used by applications running in the Cloud Foundry runtime.
+Service brokers manage instances of services used by applications running in the Cloud Foundry environment.

-In Cloud Foundry, the service broker is responsible for maintaining and managing instances of service brokers and all available services.
+The service broker is responsible for maintaining and managing instances of service brokers and all available services.
 Services can be bound to applications that require the services provided by a service instance.
 Developers can use the service broker to bind service instances to the application that wants to make use of the services.

 In this application scenario, we have created an API for SaaS consumers as a backing service.
 Therefore, the service broker is responsible of creating [SaaS API](#saas-api) service instances in the tenant subaccounts.